 “ScannerBox” is our way of sharing this accumulated experience!
-In essence it is an all-encompassing resource for anyone interested in employing 3D scanning in a creative and cultural heritage context.
+It is a meant as a starting point and persistent resource for anyone interested in employing 3D scanning in a creative and cultural heritage context.

-Essentially ScannerBox is a guide to 3D scanning – a place to get started on setting up your own capabilities and a place to benefit from our experience in using 3D scanning technologies in public engagements.
+Essentially ScannerBox is a guide to 3D scanning – a place to get started on acquiring scanning knowledge and setting up your in-house scanning capabilities.
+It is also a place where you can benefit from our knowledge and experience in using 3D scanning technologies in public engagements.

-In brief, the ScanneBox guide will introduce you to the core concepts of 3D scanning – outlining the possibilities, highlighting the advantages and pointing out the caveats and common pitfalls.
-The guide will outline the basic skills and equipment required to set up your own 3D scanning capabilities, introduce you to the current industry standard software packages – both proprietary and open-source – and walk you through a number of common use cases, both for virtual asset creation and for live public engagements.
+The ScanneBox guide will introduce you to the core concepts of 3D scanning – outlining the possibilities, highlighting the advantages and pointing out the caveats and common pitfalls.
+The guide will outline the basic skills and equipment required to set up your own 3D scanning capabilities, introduce you to the current industry standard software packages – both proprietary and open-source.

 The Scannerbox guide is arranged along the following subsections:

 - An overview of 3D scanning and Photogrammetry in particular